 There was so much stage business that it was hard to concentrate on Donizetti’s beautiful score.
-The singers were forced to crawl along the stage, jump up and down and any chair sight – there were almost as many on stage as in the auditorium, and do mostly silly stuff.
+The singers were forced to crawl along the stage, jump up and down in any chair sight – there were almost as many on stage as in the auditorium, and do mostly silly stuff.
 Pelly was particularly hard on the tenor (Alek Shrader) who who had to sing while carrying four suit cases, while climbing up and down a very high ladder, and while hanging by his legs upside down from a window ledge.

 As seems to be the norm in opera today, the production was a distraction from from the essence of the work.
 Donizetti needs just a little bit from the production team as his score easily carries the day on its own.
 About the only good idea from the production team was turning the main room in Don Pasquale’s house 180° from its original orientation in the first scene of Act 3- shades of Fred Astaire dancing on the ceiling in Royal Wedding.
 The conceit fits Don Pasquale’s topsy-turvy world following his “marriage” to a much younger woman.
 But then Pelly made a hash of things by ruing one of comic opera’s most poignant moments – when Norina slaps Don Pasquale.
 This episode is set to the most moving music that can be found in opera buffa.
 Pasquale realizes the weight of his years and the foolishness of his situation.
 Norina is almost as upset as the Don realizing that she has taken a joke too far.
 What happened was action where there should have been stasis.
 Lackeys continued to bring bouquets on stage which Norina fussed over instead of allowing the one serious moment in the opera to be felt.